inducer/loopy/doc/reference.rst

 :mod:`loopy` uses the same type system as :mod:`numpy`.
 (See :class:`numpy.dtype`) It also uses :mod:`pyopencl` for a registry of user-defined types and their C equivalents.
-See :func:`pyopencl.get_or_register_dtype` and related functions.
+See :func:`pyopencl.tools.get_or_register_dtype` and related functions.

 For a string representation of types, all numpy types (e.g. ``float32`` etc.)